 Taking Thread Dumps in WebSphere

-It’s recommended to take multiple thread dumps in the interval of 5-8 seconds.
+It’s recommended to take multiple thread dumps in 5-8 seconds.
 You can use any of the following methods to generate it.

 1. Using wsadmin.sh

 WASX7209I: Connected to process "dmgr" on node localhostCellManager01 using SOAP connector; The type of process is: DeploymentManager

 Set JVM name in a variable

 Note:server1 is, for example.
 Change this to your actual JVM name.